 THE POLTON HOUSE STORY

-Scotland’s first training farm was Wittingehame Farm School in East Lothian.
-The school was in Wittinghame House, the former home of the British politician A. J. Balfour, and was where he had written the Balfour Declaration in 1917, which was a statement issued by the British government supporting the establishment of a Jewish homeland.
+Scotland’s first training farm was Whittinghame Farm School in East Lothian.
+The school was in Whittinghame House, the former home of the British politician A. J. Balfour, where he had written the 1917 Balfour Declaration, a statement issued by the British government supporting the establishment of a Jewish homeland.

 Balfour’s nephew, who inherited the house, offered it to house Kindertransport children before the Second World War and to prepare them for life in Palestine on a training farm.
 In 1941, the school closed down and the remaining children moved to Polton House.